flowchart TD

 A collective anomaly is a set of related instances that is anomalous with respect to the entire dataset, even though the individual instances within the set may not be anomalous on their own.
 The anomaly lives in the relationship among the points, not in any single point.
 A classic example is an electrocardiogram trace in which a low value persists for an unusually long interval.
 Each individual low reading is within the normal range, but the sustained run of low readings is the anomaly.

 Collective anomalies require that the data have structure: a sequence, a graph, or a spatial arrangement that makes “a related set” meaningful.
 They cannot occur in a dataset of independent and identically distributed records, because there is no relationship to violate.
-Detection typically operates over subsequences or subgraphs, scoring a window \(W = (x_t, x_{t+1}, \ldots, x_{t+\ell})\) against a library of normal patterns:
+Detection typically operates over subsequences or subgraphs, scoring a window \(W = (x_t, x_{t+1}, \ldots, x_{t+\ell})\) by its distance to the nearest normal pattern in a reference library \(\mathcal{L}\):

 The interplay between the three types is worth internalizing.
 A point anomaly is collective with window length one.
-A contextual anomaly becomes a point anomaly once the context is folded into the feature representation.
+A contextual anomaly becomes a point anomaly once the context is folded into the feature representation, for example by appending the season or the time of day to the feature vector.
+A collective anomaly becomes a point anomaly once a window is embedded as a single feature vector, for example by stacking the values of the window or summarizing it with statistics.
 Much of the craft of anomaly detection is choosing a representation that turns the anomaly you actually face into the type your chosen detector handles well.
+The corollary is a warning: the wrong representation can also hide an anomaly, as when point-wise scoring of an electrocardiogram never sees the sustained low run because it never forms a window.

 149.3 3.
 Learning Settings and Label Availability